Drive sales on autopilot with ecommerce-focused features

 Multichannel is the marketing practice of using more than one media channel to communicate with customers and prospects.
 The channels can include TV, print, social media, email, billboards, display ads, and more.

 However, these channels are not necessarily integrated with each other.
-For example, the content and style of your Facebook ad might be completely different from what you put out on Pinterest or in your promotional emails.
+For example, the content and style of your Facebook ad might be completely different from your promotional emails.

 What is omnichannel?